mrsrmn/MakufonSkifto/README.md

 ## Bio

 #### I live somewhere in Asia / Europe and a 16 y.o kid.
 I'm only programming since the beginning of 2020.
 I am a proficient in Python.
-As much as I enjoy programming in Python, I'm learning Dart (Flutter) to make Android and iOS apps too.
+As much as I enjoy programming in Python, I'm trying to learn how to make Android and iOS apps with Dart (Flutter) too.
 I am currently learning how to make web apps with Flask.

 ## Works
 * [Meon](https://top.gg/bot/713066005911568424) Discord Bot